Analog cosmological reheating in an ultracold Bose gas: Analog reheating

 \section{Analog reheating}

-Having studied the main features of preheating dynamics and its analog implementation in an ultracold Bose gas, we now turn to the reheating process and the question of how the system finally approaches thermal equilibrium.
+Having studied the main features of preheating-like dynamics along with a possible implementation in an ultracold Bose gas, we now turn to the reheating process and the question of how the system finally approaches thermal equilibrium.

 Particle spectra formed during preheating are highly non-thermal with large occupation numbers at low momenta.
 As a consequence, the system enters a turbulent state, characterized by a local transport of conserved quantities in momentum space.
 Typically, an inverse cascade transports particles towards lower momenta, while a direct cascade transports energy towards higher momenta, constituting a key process in the context of turbulent thermalization~\cite{Micha:2004bv}.
 At early times, this transport is driven, i.e., the oscillating inflaton acts as a source injecting energy into the system at resonant momenta.
 Eventually, the inflaton decays, marking the transition from driven to free turbulence.
 The system remains in the turbulent state for a long time, until the occupancy of characteristic momenta eventually becomes comparable to the vacuum expectation value given by the \enquote{quantum half}.
 In this final stage, which is dominated by quantum fluctuations, the system relaxes to thermal equilibrium, completing the reheating process~\cite{Micha:2004bv, Amin:2014eta}.